 Is There an Early Start?

-- We are not offering an early start this year.
-We are starting everyone at 7 am, and we’ll keep the course open until 4 pm, which gives you 9 hours to finish.
+- We no longer offer an early start.
+We start everyone at 7 am, and we keep the course open until 4 pm, which gives you 9 hours to finish.
 A 9-hour 50K finish requires a 17:10 minute mile average pace.
 Cutoff for the first lap is noon.
 Any runner not through the start/finish line for their second lap will be unable to continue.
 We added additional cut off times in 2018.
 You must be through the dam aid station by 1:15 pm and through the Fenders Blue aid station by 3:00 pm.
 This is a 17:10 minute/mile average pace.

 - There is no early start for the 25K.

-Hagg Mud is a running event; it is not a walking event.
+Hagg Mud 50k is a running event; it is not a walking event.
 You must be able to maintain an average pace of 17:10 per mile in order to meet the cutoffs.
 We understand that walkers would like to participate but we need to keep in mind our volunteers that are working race day.
 We will enforce these cutoffs.
-For this reason, if you are unable to run at all during Hagg Mud we ask that you not sign up.

 - 50K Course – click here for course map